FAU-LAP/NOMAD-CAMELS/docs/quick_start/quick_start_protocols.md

 [&#8679; Back to the top &#8679;](#0-table-of-contents)
-## 2. Measurement Protocols
+# 1. Measurement Protocols
 Measurement protocols are the main way in which CAMELS performs measurements.
 It can be understood as something similar to a `measurement recipe` where a step for step guide is given to different instruments to perform a measurement procedure.

 A good example of such a measurement procedure is a temperature dependant current-voltage (IV) measurement.
 Here the temperature of a sample is set to a specific value with a PID controller and waits for the temperature to be stable.
 Then it performs an IV-sweep, so it sets a voltage and measures the accompanying current for a given range of voltage values (often something like 100 points between -1 V and +1V).\
-The temperature set-points are also varied to values in a given range (for example from 295K to 320K in 25 steps).\
+The temperature set-points are also set to values in a given range (for example from 295K to 320K in 25 steps).\
 So one would need to nest different loops (one for setting teh temperature and one for setting the voltage).
 This can be done quite simply using CAMELS.

----

-### 2.1.
+## 1.1.
 Simple Start with _demo_device_
 But let's start very simple with the `demo_device` which is a pure software implementation of an instrument.

 Start by clicking the large &#10133; symbol next to `Measurement Protocols`.
 This opens up and empty protocol window.\